Diarrhoea, constipation, indigestion and heartburn can all be side effects of taking cancer drugs. But there are things you can do to help you cope.

 - Don't eat for 2 or 3 hours before going to bed.

 - Reduce fatty foods in your diet, such as deep fried foods.

-- Avoid foods and drinks that may cause heartburn, such as citrus fruits (oranges, grapefruits), mints and alcohol.
+- Avoid foods and drinks that may cause heartburn, such as chocolates, tomatoes, mints and alcohol.

 - Take anti acid or anti sickness medicines as prescribed by your doctor or nurse and let them know if they are not helping.